petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 date: 2025-02-28
 layout: post
 title: >
-  "_Continuous Reproducibility_: How adopting DevOps principles can help improve the speed and quality of scientific discovery"
+  Continuous Reproducibility: How DevOps principles can help improve the speed and quality of scientific discovery
 categories:
   - Open science
   - Reproducibility